How to protect your skin with sun protection

 Your skin comes in contact with nanoparticles of dust and dirt on a daily basis, especially if you live in a big city and are spending time in the garden.
 Add in traffic fumes and the grime your skin accumulates every day, and you’ve got yourself a very disturbed complexion that is (very likely) craving a good scrub.
 Nitrogen dioxide, volatile organic compounds and carbon monoxide are just a few from the cocktail of pollution-generated nasties that break down your skin’s barrier and clog your pores, causing breakouts, irritation and premature ageing.
 Whilst moving to the quiet countryside would be the best solution, there are ways you can combat ‘city skin’: cleanse morning and evening to buff away dullness, add an exfoliating toner into your routine and treat your skin to trusty antioxidants, as they are proven to fight free radicals.
 When you’re in need of a pick-me-up, pop on Sweaty faace for a comforting pollution fighter; a blend of lightweight oils will deeply nourish any irritated complexions, vitamin C and grapefruit will help rejuvenate and calm inflammation and the incorporated galbanum will act like a mild revitalising toner.

-Air con – not so cool
+Air con – not so cool on skin